Joint Time-Vertex Fractional Fourier Transform: Experiments and Results

-We performed denoising experiments on the Molene dataset\footnote{http://data.gouv.fr in \cite{girault15transongraph}.} \cite{girault15transongraph} and the Weather station dataset (NOAA)\footnote{https://www.ncei.noaa.gov/data/global-summary-of-the-day/access/2020/.}.
-We implemented the denoising setting using JFRT as explained in Section \ref{denoise_theory}.
-The open-access Molene dataset contains a graph of 37 weather stations across the Northern France with 744 hourly temperature measurements \cite{girault15transongraph}.
-Data in the Molene dataset are organized as a joint time-vertex signal on an undirected graph where the vertices are connected with their 5 nearest-neighbors.
-For the NOAA dataset, which contains the average temperatures measured by weather stations across Europe and the Middle East through 366 days of 2020.
-Weather station locations can be seen in Fig. \ref{weather_map}.
+We performed denoising experiments on the Molene dataset~\cite{girault15transongraph} and the Weather station dataset (NOAA)~\cite{noaa20weather}.
+We implemented the denoising setting using JFRT as explained in Section~\ref{denoise_theory}.
+The open-access Molene dataset contains a graph of 37 weather stations across Northern France with 744 hourly temperature measurements~\cite{girault15transongraph}.
+Data in the Molene dataset are organized as a joint time-vertex signal on an undirected graph where the vertices are connected with their 5 nearest neighbors.
+The NOAA dataset contains the average temperatures measured by weather stations across Europe and the Middle East through 366 days of 2020.
 We have formed a 5 nearest-neighbor undirected graph using the distances between weather stations.

-The results for the Molene dataset are presented in Figs. \ref{weather_5} and \ref{weather_6}.
-The results for one year cycle of the NOAA dataset are given in Fig. \ref{weather_1} and \ref{weather_2}.
-We also explored a larger parameter family of fractional orders and regularization parameters for a one month period (January of 2020), and the results are presented in Fig. \ref{weather_3} and \ref{weather_4}.
-From the results, it can be inferred that for the one year cycle data, the minimum percentage mean squared error (MSE) is obtained at order pair $(0.965,1.005)$ with regularization parameters $\tau_g = 0.4$ and $\tau_t = 3.4$.
-For the monthly data, the minimum percentage MSE is obtained at order $(1.09,1.01)$ with regularization parameters $\tau_g = 0.4$ and $\tau_t = 1.1$.
-For the Molene dataset the minimum is obtained at order $(0.905,1.0)$ with regularization parameters $\tau_t = 4$ and $\tau_g = 3.8$.
-Hence, the results suggest that using JFRT for filtering in the fractional orders for both domains provides performance improvements compared to using the ordinary JFT.
+The results for the Molene dataset are presented in Fig.~\ref{weather_molene}.
+Fig.~\ref{weather_station} (top row) gives the results for the one-year cycle of the NOAA dataset.
+We also explored a larger span of fractional orders and regularization parameters for one month (Jan.
+2020), and the results are presented in Fig.~\ref{weather_station} (bottom row).
+It can be inferred from these results that for one-year cycle data, the minimum percentage mean squared error (MSE) is obtained at order pair $(0.965,1.005)$ with regularization parameters $\tau_g = 0.4$ and $\tau_t = 3.4$.
+The minimum percentage MSE is obtained for monthly data at order $(1.09,1.01)$ with $\tau_g = 0.4$ and $\tau_t = 1.1$.
+For the Molene dataset, the minimum is obtained at order $(0.905,1.0)$ with $\tau_t = 4$ and $\tau_g = 3.8$.
+Hence, the results suggest that JFRT for filtering in the fractional orders for both domains improves performance compared to ordinary JFT\@.